ajoh504/referenceguides/python/3_built_in_functions.md

 ### 3.1 range() function with for loops

 The `range()` function returns a series of numbers.
-By default it starts at 0 and increments by 1.
-An integer argument is required to designate the stopping point, and the item at the stopping point index is not returned.
+By default, it starts at 0 and increments by 1.
+An integer argument is required to designate the stopping index, and the stopping index is not returned.
 The `range()` function can also be called directly inside a `for` loop.

 ```py
 for i in range(3):